Hacker0x01/docs.hackerone.com/docs/programs/jira-cloud-integration.md

 1. In the comments section of your report, change **Add comment** to **Change state > Triaged**.
 2. Click the **Create JIRA issue** button to create the issue in Jira.

-Every time an action occurs on the Jira issue, Hackbot will automatically create an internal comment on the hackerOne report.
+Every time an action occurs on the Jira issue, Hackbot will automatically create an internal comment on the HackerOne report.
 ![jira-cloud-4](./images/jira-cloud-4.png)